-The Model 5401A generates eight sine wave audio tones intended for general-purpose use.
-These audio tones are available from the Model 5401A by way of Dante transmitter (output) channels and can be connected, using the Dante Controller application, to Dante receivers (inputs) on related equipment.
+The Model 5402 generates eight sine wave audio tones intended for general-purpose use.
+These audio tones are provided by the Model 5402 in the form of Dante transmitter (output) channels.
+They can be connected, using the Dante Controller application, to Dante receivers (inputs) on related equipment.
 The flexibility of being able to interconnect signals (create Dante "subscriptions") between all Dante devices on a network allows the audio tones to be used for a variety of purposes.
 Configuration choices allow the frequency and level of each sine wave tone to be optimized for use in specific applications.